perevale/test_repo/README.md

 # test_repo
 Some info about the project.
-This is some text for conflict
+This is some more text for conflict